HOA Election by Acclamation Timeline

 1. Meeting called to order.

-2. Establish a quorum (not necessary if bylaws eliminate quorum requirement).
+2. Establish a quorum (not necessary if bylaws eliminate the quorum requirement).

 4. Announce election results and provide general notice to members within 15 days.